How to know your bodyfat percentage using the mirror as a skinny or skinny-fat guy

 A Better Approach to Body-Fat Charts

 I drew up some illustrations.
-I kept all of the variables constant.
-Same amount of muscle mass, same lighting, same poses, same bone structures.
-All that’s changing is the body-fat percentage.
+I kept all of the variables constant: the same amount of muscle mass, the same lighting, the same poses, and the same bone structures.
+All that’s changing is the body fat percentage.

 Perhaps more importantly, I’ll give you some milestones to look for.
 If you can see your upper abs, you’re likely under 15%.
 If you can see all your abs, you’re probably under 12%.
 These are helpful milestones.
 They also give you something to track as you’re bulking, cutting, or recomping.